channel-io/bezier-react/.changeset/sweet-suits-smoke.md

 ---
-"@channel.io/bezier-react": minor
+"@channel.io/bezier-react": major
 ---

+Changes in `Switch` components as following.

+- It does not support `as` and `interpolation` props any more.
-`Switch` component now supports margin related props.
+- Now it supports margin related common props.